| Debugging with GDB: Python Commands |

 Python exception when an error occurs in a Python script.
 This can be

-controlled using set python print-stack
+controlled using set python print-stack: if full, then

-and message printing is disabled; if message
+and message printing is disabled; if message, the default, only

 the message component of the error is printed.